Course Content

 Module 4: In-depth Study of Key RBC Issues

 This module provides a more detailed examination of crucial topics such as human rights, environmental issues, bribery and corruption, as well as RBC due diligence in conflict-affected and challenging contexts.
-These sessions will analyse specific issues within in these topics and develop specific solutions.
+These sessions will analyse specific issues within these topics and develop specific solutions.

 Module 5: Individual Project